lmorg/murex/docs/tour.md

 ## Sub-Shells

-There are two types of emendable sub-shells: strings and arrays.
+There are two main types of emendable sub-shells: strings and arrays.

 * string sub-shells, `${ command }`, take the results from the sub-shell and return it as a single parameter.
 This saves the need to encapsulate the shell